-It should come as no surprise that after the above example, the first thing on this list would be a shower curtain with liner.
+The first thing on this list is a shower curtain with liner.
 Maybe you already have a decorative or funny shower curtain that you packed as part of your move; we’d still advise that you replace the liner when moving into a new place.
-Things like magnifying makeup mirrors might fall into this category as well as you might not have packed yours during the move.
+Things like magnifying makeup mirrors might be important if you did not pack yours, during the move.
 Does your new place have a toilet paper holder attached to the wall?
-If it doesn’t grab yourself a standing toilet paper holder and to round this part of the house off stock up on toilet paper, a toilet brush or scrubbing pads and a plunger.
+If it doesn’t grab yourself a standing toilet paper holder and to round this part of the house off stock up on toilet paper, toilet brush or scrubbing pads and a plunger.

 Moving into the kitchen there are a few things that you may have decided to throw out or leave behind when moving, but that doesn’t make them any less necessary to have in your kitchen.
 Beyond dishware, silverware and that expensive set of pots and pans that you probably packed during your move, maybe your last apartment had a microwave already installed and this new one doesn’t.
 Take some time to organize your kitchen and decide where all of your appliances will go.
-Also consider items like a dish rack, paper towel holder and cutlery organizer as they may not have been packed as part of your move.
+Consider items like a dish rack, paper towel holder and the cutlery organizer as they may not have been packed.
 Tupperware and Ziploc bags should also be purchased along with any spices that may have been thrown out or left behind to get your kitchen cooking ready on day one.

 Windows and Lighting:

 Curtains and shades also provide you with more privacy which should also be considered when making this decision especially if you’re moving from a house to an apartment building.
 When it comes to electrical lighting, look to see if the overhead lights came with dimmer switches.
 These can be installed later, but when you just move in start thinking about where you can place any lamps you may have packed with you during the move.
 Make sure to have a few spare bulbs tucked away as well, just in case.

 Wires, wires and more wires:

-We hope this blog helped answer some questions about the items to have on move in day.
+We hope this blog helped answer some questions about the items to have on move-in day.
 Thanks for reading and if you’re interested in reading more blog articles by FlatRate Moving.
 If you’re still at the beginning stages of moving always feel free to contact FlatRate Moving to request a quote either by phone or by the handy request a quote feature on our website.